 Some of the issues we regularly tackle involve domestic violence, homelessness, immigration, and the protection and preservation of community-based organizations without the financial means to do so themselves.
 We also take on pro bono matters on a case-by-case basis, when our core areas of legal expertise align with the needs of a particular organization, issue or cause.

 Many of our lawyers devote significant time to improving their local community.
 To honor their commitment, each year we bestow the Hon.
-Milton Mollen Pro Bono Award, named after our colleague, a remarkable man whose life continues to be defined by public service.
+Milton Mollen Pro Bono Award, named after our colleague, a remarkable man whose life was defined by public service.

 Founded in 1976, New York Lawyers for the Public Interest is a nonprofit, civil rights law firm that strives for social justice and serves the legal needs of underserved, underrepresented New Yorkers and their communities.
 In partnership with member law firms like Herrick, NYLPI helps underrepresented people develop legal strategies to serve their vision for themselves and their communities.
 Through their partnerships, they work to provide community members with the resources and training to one day serve as their own representatives, advocates and organizers.

 VLA delivers legal services and legal information to over 10,000 members of the arts community each year and plays an important role in educating individual artists, arts professionals within arts and cultural institutions, attorneys, students and the general public about legal and business issues that affect artistic and creative endeavors.
 From its inception, VLA has played an important role as an advocate on behalf of the arts community in different ways, ranging from participation in litigation, making public statements about matters of interest to the arts community, and making recommendations about pending legislation.